armadito/armadito-glpi/doc/source/api/index.rst

 ===========

 All connections between agents and server-side (i.e. plugin for GLPI) are done within the RESTful API.
-This API is provided by our plugin to all agents managed.
+This API is provided by the plugin to all agents managed.

 For further details :